 Are you ready to discover your college program?

 The Bureau of Labor Statistics (BLS) ranks software development positions among the fastest-growing careers in the country.
-The BLS projects employment for software engineers to increase at a rate more than three times the national average for all occupations by 2026.
-Earning an online mobile app development degree prepares graduates for careers in one of the specialized areas driving the industry's growth.
+The BLS projects software engineer employment to increase at a rate of more than three times the national, all-occupations average by 2026.
+Earning an online mobile app development degree prepares graduates for careers in this growing, exciting industry.

-Professionals with a mobile development degree enjoy stability in the job market and earn high salaries.
-According to the BLS, the median pay for all careers is $37,690, while computer programmers earn an average of $84,580 per year and software developers earn an average of $101,790 annually.For more education and career information, skip down to:
+Professionals with a mobile development degree earn high salaries and enjoy job market stability.
+According to the BLS, the median pay for all careers is $37,690.
+Computer programmers earn an average of $84,580 per year and software developers earn an average of $101,790 per year.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 The motto of TheBestSchools.org is Finding the best school for you.
 Here is how we do it:

 The value of any ranking list of schools and/or degree programs depends on having a methodologically sound assessment of each school’s/program’s characteristics, especially insofar as these can be objectively measured.
 A college or university is a complex entity, with numerous factors to consider, and distilling these down to the place where meaningful comparisons can be made to form a defensible ranking list becomes part science and part art.

 To meet this challenge—and thereby provide you with the most useful and insightful educational rankings on the Internet — TheBestSchools.org formulates our rankings based on five informational categories (six, when considering online schools).
 The major metrics and qualities for which we rank are these (with expanded, detailed considerations and weights listed):